 Personality of the Singapura Cat:

-The females tend to be the more dominant sex while the males are a little more easy going.
+- The females tend to be the more dominant sex while the males are a little easier going.
 I am lucky, as my stud boys do not spray; therefore they live inside and are always curled up together or with the other resident cats.

 The Singapura is a great family pet, it gets along well with children and is an outgoing breed which thrives on companionship.
 If you are away from home for long periods then it it recommended your Singapura has a feline companion.
 Be it another Singapura or another breed.